 The Province of Alberta has Minimum Housing and Health Standards.
 All housing should meet these standards.

-Because we live in a national park, it can be difficult to find housing.
 To live in Jasper, you must meet Parks Canada's eligible residency rules.
 This page has some resources to help you find a place to live.